Description du projet

 Neuropsychiatric disorders are still one of the highest unmet medical needs in human medicine.
 The major problem is lack of innovation and urgent need for of safe and effective drugs for these disorders.

 Synendos develops an innovative approach based upon first-in-class inhibitors.
 The inhibitors were designed and developed at the University of Bern starting from an in silico screening of 12 million compounds followed by a thorough medicinal chemistry programme.
-In total, 800 purchasable and newly synthetized compounds were tested leading to the selection of the preclinical drug candidate at the end of 2018.
+In total, 800 purchasable and newly synthetized compounds were tested leading to the selection of the preclinical drug candidate.

 Our mission at Synendos is to advance the development of this new class of inhibitors and provide a more safe and effective therapy for unmet needs in neuropsychiatric disorders.